 Average sized 1″ (13.2 x 8.8 mm) sensor

-Even though Sony RX10 III's sensor is significantly larger than a typical compact camera sensor, it is still hard to achieve that shallow depth of field and a blurry background for your portrait shots.
+Even though Sony RX100 VI's sensor is significantly larger than a typical compact camera sensor, it is still hard to achieve that shallow depth of field and a blurry background for your portrait shots.
 Very High Resolution Sensor: 20.0MP

-Sony RX10 III's 20.0MP sensor will provide larger room for cropping, and you will be able print your portrait shots larger with more fine detail.
+Sony RX100 VI's 20.0MP sensor will provide larger room for cropping, and you will be able print your portrait shots larger with more fine detail.
 Image Stabilization

 Image stabilization reduces the effects of camera shake at long exposures and long focal lengths thus ensuring sharper portraits RAW shooting capability

 RAW files contains more color information compared to JPEGs, so it is easier to get a natural skin tone and colours during post processing, which is very important for portraits.
-External Flash Shoe
+Electronic Built-in Viewfinder

 During a portrait shoot, using a viewfinder allows the photographer to stabilize the camera and reduce the camera shake since it is closer to the body.
 Besides, it comes handy where LCD screens are very hard to read under bright sunlight.
 Manual Focus Mode

 You have to nail the focus perfectly for a good portrait shot.
 Compact cameras are not great at focusing at low light and complex lighting conditions, so manual focus mode is very useful at these times.
 Manual Exposure Mode